 LVR Calculator

-LVR Calculator will help you work out what loan to value ratio amount, being the amount you borrow.
+The LVR Calculator will help you work out your loan to value ratio.

 Loan to value ratio (LVR) represents the value of a property used as security in the form of a percentage.
-LVR allows you to find out the financial value of a property, and helps you decide whether you need to have lender mortgage insurance (LMI) or a low deposit premium on your home loan.
-Normally, you must have the LMI or a low deposit premium if a bank gives you a loan that is more than 80% of the property value.
+LVR allows you to find out the financial value of a property and helps you decide whether you need to have lender mortgage insurance (LMI) or a low deposit premium on your home loan.
+Normally, you will need to pay LMI or a low deposit premium if the bank or lender gives you a loan that is more than 80% of the property value.

-Banks and other financial institutions always stress on the LVR when evaluating your loan application.
+Banks and other financial institutions always evaluate the LVR when reviewing your loan application.
 The higher the loan to value ratio, the higher the risk is to the lender.
-Whereas, a lower LVR means the lender will have to bear a low risk because you have put in more deposit.
+A lower LVR means the lender will consider your loan to be a lower risk.

 - LVR Calculator